 Some couples go into debt to pay for a wedding, which is a terrible idea.
 Other couples make the bride’s parents pay, which might cause some resentment and vice versa.

-We were able to comfortably pay for all our expenses in cash.
+Because my wife and I had a budget wedding, we were able to comfortably pay for all our expenses in cash.

 6) Nobody cares how simple or lavish your wedding is.